imrayya/stable-diffusion-webui-Prompt_Generator/README.md

 1. Write in the prompt in the *Start of the prompt* text box
 2. Click Generate and wait

+The initial use of the model may take longer as it needs to be downloaded to your machine for offline use.
+The model will be used on your device and will be stored in the default location of `*username*/.cache/huggingface/hub/models`.
+The entire process of generating results will be done on your local machine and not require internet access.

 ## Parameters Explanation

 - **Start of the prompt**: As the name, the start of the prompt that the generator should start with